 The crew at Coney Island is a major part of the attraction.
 Servers appear immediately to take orders.
 Most of the crew already know what regular customers want before they order.
 Mention a name to the staff—even someone who isn’t a regular, and most will know how that person likes his dogs.
 There’s a short-hand ordering lingo used by most customers that speeds along the already lightening fast process of getting food at Coney Island.
 “Three and a bottle” is three dogs with everything and a coke.
-“Three without” is three dogs with chili sauce and no onions.
+“Three without” is three dogs with mustard, coney sauce and no onions.
 Employees, like customers, find the stream of changing faces that make their way to Coney Island to be an intriguing slice of life.
 Jimmy Todoran started working at Coney Island at just 15 years old.
 Jimmy's late father worked at Coney Island not long before Jimmy was born.
 Russ Choka was like a second father to Jimmy and he worked along side of Russ, literally 7 days a week.

 The long-term plan had been for Russ’s son Mike to take over leadership responsibilities from his father.
 He and Russ had worked together at Coney so very closely for years and his succession seemed like an ordained decision.
 But Mike was afflicted with pancreatic cancer in 1992 and died in June of the next year.
 Mike is memorialized by a dedication plaque and picture on the east wall of the restaurant given to the Choka family by Mike’s best friend and Komet Hockey team owner/General Manager, Dave Franke.
 Russ worked right up to the last week of his life and was laid to rest in December of 2011.
 A memorialized plaque and picture of Russ was placed next to his son, Mike.

 Fort Wayne’s downtown has changed considerably in the long history of Coney Island.
 The neighborhood has had its share of shoeshine stands, rough bars, candy stores and, at one time, at least ten or twelve other hot dog stands.
-The city's current Riverfront development is bringing much excitement and interest back downtown.
+The city's current Riverfront development is bringing much excitement and interest back downtown as well.
 You can expect many new businesses and changes coming, except for at 131 W. Main Street, where it will be business as usual, since 1914.